j0057/pk28/dlna/README.md

 - Disable IGMP snooping on the crappy upstream TP-Link SG-108E 8-port gigabit switch, so that it doesn't stop routing the multicast traffic after a few minutes.
+- Do hack the TTL of incoming multicast packets

 Docker, Inc.  helpfully documented on their [Docker and iptables][3] page that _"All of Docker's iptables rules are added to the DOCKER chain"_, which,